 At the end I came up with a neat sound card that answers the most DOS sound demands: CD audio, FM music, digital sound effects and PC-Speaker summed up using a high quality audio mixer to a single low-noise audio output.
 It can be connected to a nice sound system or headphones without introducing unwanted noise, which was so common for mass-produced sound cards from DOS era.

-Internal CD input can also be used as a high quality stereo line input for connecting any other sound source you want and mixing it to the BlasterBoard's output.
+Internal stereo CD/Line input can be used as a high quality input for connecting any sound source you want and mixing it to the BlasterBoard's output.
 Audio output has -94dB RMS signal-to-noise ratio and its design allows to keep low noise output even in vintage systems with very old PSUs like mine.

 Now I'm offering the result of my work as a limited run of fun-to-build DIY kits or a fully assembled and tested boards.

 An assembled and fully tested card can also be ordered.

 The card has been already tested by me and other users on a quite amount of systems with lots of DOS software, including games like Doom, Heretic, Hexen, Descent, Quake, Warcraft, Blood, Duke Nukem, System Shock, Full Throttle, Gabriel Knight, Dreamweb, Goblins, Dune, Command & Conquer, Sim City, Ultima series, TES: Arena and many more as well as music trackers and demos.